Kerry: 'More forceful ways' may be needed with North Korea

-WASHINGTON (AP) — Secretary of State John Kerry says the U.S. may need “more forceful ways” of dealing with North Korea if it develops an intercontinental ballistic missile that threatens America.
+WASHINGTON (AP) — Secretary of State John Kerry said Tuesday the U.S. may need “more forceful ways” of dealing with North Korea if it develops an intercontinental ballistic missile that threatens America.

-Kerry is urging Donald Trump’s incoming administration to work closely with China, Pyongyang’s main trading partner, to exert economic pressure on North Korea.
-The aim should be resuming talks on denuclearization.
+Kerry urged Donald Trump’s incoming administration to work closely with China, Pyongyang’s main trading partner, to exert more economic pressure on North Korea.

-But Kerry says if the North persists in developing the long-range missile, the U.S. may require “other ways, more forceful ways” to change the country’s calculus.
-He didn’t elaborate.
+He said the aim should be resuming talks on denuclearization that could open the way to economic assistance for North Korea, sanctions relief and a formal peace on the divided Korean Peninsula.

 Most Read Stories